furkanmalik123/spotify-clone/README.md

-This is a clone of Spotify in which i tried to make a perfect replica of the Spotify.
+This is a clone of Spotify which I tried to make a perfect replica of  Spotify.
-<be>I have used Html,Javascript,Css  to clone this .
+<br>I have cloned this with HTML, Javascript, and CSS.
-<br>The external Css  was used in this as it contains loads of styling.
+<br>The external CSS  was used as it contains loads of styling.
 <br>Hope you like this.